ImageMagick/Usage-Markdown/canvas/index.md

 This will work very fast with very large images without needing large '*sigma*' values (and thus very slow) for each of the blurring steps.

-Essentually it is using a faster image resizing technique to generate the blurred layers of the previous example.
+Essentially it is using a faster image resizing technique to generate the blurred layers of the previous example.
 It is not as exact, but will generate a good approximation of the correct result.
 However it works best for images which are a square, and a power of two in size, or it will be less accurite.

 The special operator "`-layers RemoveDups`" in the above will remove any extra 'single average pixel' images that was generated, by the multiple 'clone-resize' operations.
-The images are then resize back to the original size using a [Gaussian Resize Filter](../filter/#gaussian) (the equivelent to a blur).
+The images are then resize back to the original size using a [Gaussian Resize Filter](../filter/#gaussian) (the equivalent to a blur).
 The image order is then reversed so as to place the original on top, and the more blurry layers underneath, before flattening together as before.

 It has the advantage of only needing to read the image once, doing all the work in a single command.